-Safety: Both Trendwatch Asset Management Ltd and Spreadex are authorised and regulated by the Financial Services Authority.
-It is an FSA requirement that client money is ring-fenced.
+Safety: Both Trendwatch Asset Management Ltd and Spreadex are authorised and regulated by the Financial Conduct Authority (FCA).
+It is an FCA requirement that client money is ring-fenced.
 In the event of fraud or maladministration that results in the inability of Spreadex to repay the balance on your account in full, the Financial Services Compensation Scheme will make up any shortfall up to a limit of £50,000 per individual claim (see page 11 for a couple of examples).
-Additionally, if Spreadex's bankers should go bankrupt, you will be covered by the government's deposit guarantee scheme up to a limit of £85,000 per claim.
+Additionally, if Spreadex's bankers should go bankrupt, you will be covered by the government's deposit guarantee scheme up to a limit of £75,000 per claim.

-Transparency: Unlike many hedge funds, where you have little idea what the firm or its investment managers are doing with your money, you can see your account balance and open trades whenever you want, 24/7.
+Transparency: Unlike many hedge funds, where you have little idea what the firm or its investment managers are doing with your money, you can see your account balance and open trades in real time whenever you want, 24/7.